 - Level 1 (first incident) Warning or dependent upon severity or number of infractions(s) level 2 consequences may be imposed.

 - Level 2 (second incident): The key fob will be turned off immediately and the member must register and re-attend orientation.
-The key fob will remain deactivated and membership suspended until orientation has been completed and certificate of attendance submitted to the Membership Chairperson of the BCBP Membership Committee.
+The key fob will remain deactivated and membership suspended until orientation has been completed and a certificate of attendance submitted to the Membership Chairperson of the BCBP Membership Committee.

-- Level 3 (third Incident): Suspension or termination of membership dependent on the severity or number of infraction(s) as determined by the recommendation of the BCBP Executive Board of Directors and the membership committee.
+- Level 3 (third Incident): Suspension or termination of membership depends on the severity or number of infraction(s) as determined by the recommendation of the BCBP Executive Board of Directors and the membership committee.